 Play Caption

-When putting the verb into its infinitive form, we remove the "e" ending of the original verb in its infinitive, so cavare becomes cavar.
-Then, since we are going to have a direct object pronoun in there, too, si (usually an indirect object pronoun meaning "to oneself") becomes se.
-And then we add, at the end, la, which is a direct object pronoun (meaning a generic "it") — cavarsela.
+When using the verb in its infinitive form, we remove the "e" ending of the original verb in its infinitive, so cavare becomes cavar.
+Then, since we are going to have a direct object pronoun in there, too (in this case la = it), si (usually an indirect object pronoun meaning "to oneself") becomes se.
+And then we add, at the end, la, which is a direct object pronoun (meaning a generic "it") — and we get cavarsela.

-Cavarsela can mean "getting [oneself] out of a situation," like an exam you hadn't studied for, but you got through anyway.
+A classic example of using cavarsela is when you take an exam you hadn't studied for, or some similar situation, but you got through it anyway.

 Me la sono cavata, menomale (I got through it, thank goodness).